iliakan/javascript-tutorial/1-js/4-object-basics/6-memory-management/article.md

 # Garbage collection

-Memory management in Javascript is performed automatically and invisibly to us.
 We create primitives, objects, functions...
 All that takes memory.

 What happens when something is not needed any more?
 How Javascript engine discovers that and cleans up?
+Memory management in Javascript is performed automatically and invisibly to us.
 [cut]

 ## Reachability

 The main concept of memory management in Javascript is *reachability*.

-Simply put, "reachable" values are those that are accessible now or in the future.
+Simply put, "reachable" values are those that are accessible or useable somehow.
 They are guaranteed to be stored in memory.

+Formally, here's the definition.

-1. There's a base set of reachable values.
-For instance:
+1. There exists a base set of values that are considered reachable "by nature".

     - Local variables and parameters of the current function.
     - Variables and parameters for other functions in the current chain of nested calls.
     - Global variables.
+    - ...and few less common cases.

     These variables are called *roots*.

-2. Any other value is retained in memory only while it's reachable from a root by a reference of by a chain of references.
+2. Any other value is considered reachable if it's reachable from a root by a reference of by a chain of references.

+    For instance, if there's an object in a local variable, and that object has a property referencing another object, that object is considered reachable.
+And those that it references -- are also reachable.
+Detailed examples to follow.

-There's a background process that runs by the engine itself called [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
+There's a background process in the Javascript engine that is called [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
 It monitors all objects and removes those that became unreachable.

-Note that only objects need reachability tracking, not primitives.
-For primitives things are very simple.
-They are copied as a whole on assignment, a single primitive can only be stored in one place, there can be no references for them.
-So if there was a string in a variable, and it was replaced with another string, then the old one can safely be junked.

-Objects from the other hand can be referenced from multiple variables.
+The process of such tracking is not that simple.
+Objects can be referenced from multiple variables.
 If two variables store a reference to the same object, then even if one of them is overwritten, the object is still accessible through the second one.
 That's why a special "garbage collector" is needed that watches the references.

 The basic garbage collection algorithm is called "mark-and-sweep".